 I personally am a member of 3-4 different “offline” book clubs, while “unofficially” following some online ones.
 Why so many you’ll ask?
 This has been more of a strategic decision 😀 Depending on the book club, it’s either just the organiser who decides on the book of the month or he/she lets the participants have a say in this decision.
 In any case, there have been times when I knew for sure I wouldn’t like the chosen book & decided to take a break during that month.
 It’s therefore quite convenient to pick & choose which book meetings you attend if you’re a member of multiple book clubs.

 No matter whether it’s a digital/online book club or an analogue/offline one (where you get to meet in real life), the choice is up to you.
-If you’re wondering how to find book clubs & most importantly find the one you like, stay tuned!
-Two articles with Tips on How to Join a Book Club and Reasons for Joining a Book Club are currently in the making 😉
+If you’re wondering how to find book clubs, choose the ones that you would enjoy & join them, you can read a post on that here.
+Another article on the Reasons for Joining a Book Club will be coming up soon 😉

 4. Always have your next 2-3 books ready.